 - A searchable database to planthopper literature from ca 1940 to present – follow this link (it is entitled “Delphacid Research Bibliography Database” but it is all Fulgoromorpha, I simply do not have access to edit the title).
 This searchable database includes 12,538 citations and 5,557 PDFs online (as of Aug.
 2019).

-For the short term, the searchable bibliography can not be updated while stay-at-home orders are in place during the Corvid19 pandemic.
 The recent planthopper literature page will be updated periodically, including literature not yet in the bibliography.

 - For older literature (pre-1940), I have a PDF library posted here.
 The digital library includes close to 650 pre-1940 PDFs to planthopper literature (and occasionally other hemipteran taxa), many of which are also linked to Biodiversity Heritage Library, but these links are incomplete.
 I have many to add (both PDFs and links)….